gitkraken/gitkraken-client-docs/gitkraken-client/current.md

 <div class='callout callout--basic'>
     <p>
         <strong>Note:</strong>
             GitKraken Client does not yet support generating patches from binary files.
-This is a preliminary release with better support coming, and if you have feedback please contact support@gitkraken.com.
+This is a preliminary release with better support coming, and if you have feedback please contact <a href="mailto:support@gitkraken.com">support@gitkraken.com</a>.
     </p>
 </div>